DorBitton/Devops/Subjects/Essential Commands/Linux Basics.md

 * \> and >> - redirect stdout

-  * `echo test > file1` - Write test in a file1.
-The content of file1 will be replaced
+  * `echo test > file1` - Writes "test" to file1, replacing its current content.

-  * `echo test >> file1` - Append test in file1
+  * `echo test >> file1` - Appends "test" to file1.

 * 2> - redirect stderr

-  * `find /proc -name "cpu*" 2> /dev/null` - Find in /proc file/directory that begin with cpu and redirect all errors, like 'Permission Denied' to special file /dev/null (virtual file that discard all data)
+  * `find /proc -name "cpu*" 2> /dev/null` - Finds files/directories in /proc starting with "cpu" and redirects all errors, such as 'Permission Denied', to the virtual file /dev/null (discards all data).

-* | - the stdout is transformed in stdin
+* | - Pipe (stdout to stdin)

-  * `cat file | wc` - Use the output of 'cat file' as input of wc
+  * `cat file | wc` - Uses the output of cat file as input for the wc command.

-* 2>&1 - redirect stderr  to same place of stdout
+* `2>&1` - Redirect stderr to the same location as stdout

-* All redirections can be combined
+* Combining Redirections:

-  *  `find /etc -name '\*a\*' 2> /dev/null | less`
+  *  `find /etc -name '\*a\*' 2> /dev/null | less` - Finds files in /etc with 'a' in their name, redirects errors to /dev/null, and pipes the output to the less command.

-## Create, delete, copy, and move files and directories

-You must be able to check results of activities.
+* `/dev/null` - In Unix-like operating systems, `/dev/null` is a special device file that discards all data written to it.
+It's often used as a sink for unwanted output or errors.
+  * `find /directory -name "file" 2> /dev/null ` -  redirects standard error (stderr - file descriptor 2) to /dev/null.

+## Managing Files and Directories in Linux

+* Listing Files and Directories
-* `ls` - list directory content
+  * `ls` - List directory contents.

-  * `ls -l` - long output.
-It will print more columns .

-    File Type+Permissions - Number of links - Owner - Group - Size - Creation date - Creation hour - Name
+    * `ls -l` - Display detailed information with additional columns: File Type, Permissions, Links, Owner, Group, Size, Creation Date, Creation Hour, and Name.
       First letter of first column indicate file type:
       * `-` : file
       * `d`: directory
       * `l`: link

-  * `ls -la` - long output plus hidden files.
+    * `ls -la` - Show long output including hidden files.

-  * `ls -lR` - long output recursive (show subdirectories content).
+    * `ls -lR` - Display long output recursively, showing subdirectories' content.
     * `ls -lt` - long output sorted by modification time.

-  * `ls -ld /etc` - show the directory properties and not its content.
+    * `ls -ld /etc` - Show directory properties without displaying its content.

+* Checking Disk Usage
   * `du file` - show disk usage.
     * `du directory` - show space used by directory and each subdirectory.
 It is recursive.
     * `du -s directory` - summarize space used by directory and subdirectory.
     * `du *` - show space of each file in current directory.
   * `pwd` - print current directory.

+* File and Directory Creation
-- `touch file` - It creates an empty file.
+  * `touch file` - It creates an empty file.
   * `cp source destination` - copy source file to destination.
     * `cp file1 file2 ./dest` - Copy file2 and file2 to directory dest.
     * `cp * ./dest` - Copy all file of current directory to directory dest.
     * `cp -r dir1 dir2` - Copy dir1 in dir2. `-r` recursive.
     * `cp -a source destionation` - Will copy the file preserving it's permissions.
   * `mkdir dir` - create directory dir.
     * `mkdir -p dir/dir2` - Create a directory dir with a subdirecotory dir2.
   * `rmdir dir` - remove dir.
 Note: dir must be empty.
   * `tree` - show directories tree.
-  * `yum -y install tree` - to install tree.
+    * `yum -y install tree` -  Install the `tree` command if not available.

+* File and Directory Manipulation
   * `mv file file2` - rename file in file2.
     * `mv file dir` - move file in directory dir.
     * `mv dir ..` - move directory dir at the upper directory level.
   * `rm file` - delete file.
     * `rm -f file` - remove read-only file.
     * `rm -r dir` - remove directory dir and all subdirectories and files.

+* Additional Tips
+    * pwd - Print the current directory.
+    * Be cautious while using `rm -r` to avoid unintentional deletion of important files or directories.

 ## Create and manage hard and soft links